Key Personnel

 Writer-in-Residence Emeritus Paul Zolbrod says his military service made it possible for him to attend college, which is why he considers his induction the pivotal event in his adult life.
 Drafted into the army in early 1953 during the Korean War, he served in Tokyo following infantry basic training, then enrolled at the University of Pittsburgh on the Korean G.I.
 Bill after his discharge and went on to get a PhD. in English in 1967.
 By then he had already joined the faculty of Allegheny College where he remained as Professor of English for thirty years.
 Following his retirement to Albuquerque 1964, he taught writing at the Crownpoint, NM campus of the Navajo Nation’s Dine’ College.
 He is the author of a number of books and essays, most notably Dine’ bahane: The Navajo Creation Story, and especially, Battle Songs: A Story of the Korean War in Four Movements, which reflects his abiding interest in that conflict.
 In writing that novel, he credits the research skills he acquired during the early phase of his scholarly career for boosting that work’s authenticity.
 Ever since its publication Paul has maintained a deep interest in veterans affairs.
 Likewise, his Reservation experience has made him aware of the impact of PTSD among Navajo veterans on family life.
 His anthology projects for MAMF include: War Child: Lessons Learned from Growing Up in War, From the Frontlines to the Home Front, New Mexicans Reflect on War.
 He continues to lead MAMF book discussion groups, produce scholarly articles about the museum and collaborates with the rotating Writers-in-Residence authors.

-2021-2023 Writer-in-Residence Connie Kinsey is a former military brat who has put down deep roots in a converted barn on a dirt road at the top of a hill in West Virginia.
+2021-2024 Writer-in-Residence Connie Kinsey is a former military brat who has put down deep roots in a converted barn on a dirt road at the top of a hill in West Virginia.
 As a Marine Corps brat during the Vietnam era, she was fortunate to live all over the United States.
 She returned to college in her late 30s and completed her degree with an emphasis on cultural anthropology and creative writing.
 Connie spent 12 years working for newspapers and another 14 years working in higher education most notably with the Center for the Study of Ethnicity and Gender in Appalachia.
-Both her fiction and nonfiction have won awards.
 The memoir of her 4th grade year during the Vietnam War won the West Virginia Writer’s Annual Contest in 2015 and was later published in Longridge Review.
-Connie is also a spoken word artist and has been selected twice for the WomenSpeak project of the Women of Appalachia Production.
-She has published essays and short stories and is currently working on her first book.
-The book will be a hybrid of short stories and essays drawing on her experiences as a brat and her father’s four tours of Vietnam.
-She contributed essays and photos to the museum’s E Pluribus Unum anthology.
+Since then, she has received many awards for her fiction and non-fiction writing.
+Connie is a spoken word artist and has been selected twice for the WomenSpeak project of the Women of Appalachia Production.
+She has published essays and short stories and is currently working on book of short stories and essays drawing on her experiences as a brat and her father’s four tours of Vietnam.
+She contributed essays and photos to E Pluribus Unum anthology and co-edited HOME: It’s Complicated.

 COLLABORATIONS WITH: